History & Genealogy will be happy to look up and send copies of records found in indexed sources.

-Books in the National Genealogical Society Collection and select others are available to patrons at other libraries via interlibrary loan.
+Books in the National Genealogical Society Collection and select others are available to researchers at other libraries via interlibrary loan.

-- The St. Louis County Library catalog may be searched online.
+- The St. Louis County Library catalog can be searched online.

 - Books that have call numbers beginning with "R" (R929.3) are reference and not available for interlibrary loans or checkout.